GST TO BENEFIT COMPANIES THROUGH NEW RULES NOTIFIED BY GOVERNMENT OF INDIA

 More taxpayers have entered the system as a result of the e-invoice, increasing it from around 1.25 crore in October 2020 to roughly 1.38 crore at this time.

-The recent increase in GST collections from an average of INR 0.9 trillion in FY18 to INR 1.23 trillion in FY22 and it may average INR 1.4-1.5 trillion in FY23 has been largely attributed to these system reforms, providing some relief to states as a five-year guaranteed GST compensation for shortfall expired on June 30.
+The recent increase in GST collections from an average of INR 0.9 trillion in FY18 to INR 1.23 trillion in FY22 and it may average INR 1.4-1.5 trillion in FY23 has been largely attributed to these system reforms, five-year guaranteed GST compensation for shortfall expired on June 30.

 One of the criticisms of GST after it went into effect on July 1, 2017, was that the tax authorities were unable to streamline the return filing process and were unable to perform invoice matching between the buyer and supplier, which raised concerns about potential revenue leakages and non-compliance going unnoticed.